animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 #

-## � Question
+## � Interrogation

-I'm confused.
+What!?
 A commonly used and/or useful formula can be proven useless?

 ## !&#x20DD; Answer